 Efforts to provide a comfortable and considerate atmosphere for the patient and the learner are part of respecting patients' dignity.
-These efforts may include, but are not limited to, providing appropriate gowns, private facilities for undressing, sensitive use of draping, and clearly explaining various components of the physical examination.
+These efforts may include, but are not limited to:

+- providing appropriate gowns and other coverings as appropriate; - providing private facilities for undressing; - employing sensitive use of draping; and - clearly explaining various components of the physical examination.

-Having chaperones present during the physical exam can also help prevent misunderstandings between patient and learner or health care provider.
+Having chaperones present during the physical exam can also help prevent Addendum D - CUSOM • 59 misunderstandings between patient and learner or health care provider.